Capital Gains Tax calculation for selling a UK buy-to-let property in 2026

 Can I deduct mortgage payments from my Capital Gains Tax?

 No. Mortgage interest and capital repayments are not deductible from CGT.
-They are revenue costs (interest may have been deductible against rental income via the Section 24 tax credit).
+They are revenue costs (interest may have generated a 20% Section 24 basic-rate tax credit against rental income).
 What you can deduct: stamp duty paid on purchase, legal fees on purchase and sale, estate agent fees on sale, and capital improvements (extensions, new kitchens, new bathrooms).

 Will I pay CGT if I lived in the buy-to-let myself first?